Hi! I’m Dan.

 That summer I believed I was ‘the chosen one’, the wealthiest man on the planet, the next Steve Jobs, the one who was going to show the world how to slow down and follow their hearts.
 I believed I’d written the new age bible fit for modern times.
 I was spending money I didn’t have.
 I was acting in a way which no-one had ever seen before.
 I had completely lost my mind and was about to crash back down to Earth with the biggest bang imaginable.
 What goes up must come down right!

 What followed was time spent in psychiatric wards in Italy and the UK, a clear diagnosis of Bipolar Disorder and the inevitable crippling depression which – for the better part of 6 months – had me wanting to take my own life.
 I was completely debilitated.
-I went from having 100% conviction in myself & my thoughts, to believing I was the biggest burden on society and those closest to me.
-I didn’t want to be here any more.
+I went from having 100% conviction in myself and my thoughts through the first half of 2012 to believing I was the biggest burden on society and those closest to me through the second half.
+I didn’t want to be alive any more.

 Now five years on from that holy-mother-of-s**t-balls-crazy-ass summer (thanks to more love & support & professional guidance I could have ever wished for) I’ve been sharing my story with any audience who will have me, all in the hope of normalising the conversation around mental health issues, giving hope to others suffering out there, to encourage others (particularly guys) to speak up when they’re struggling the most and ultimately to keep men alive by talking.